Ap-Design/projDaycare/README.md

 # projDaycare
-This admin panel for daycarebuds school
+This is admin panel for daycarebuds school
 <p>Go to for <a href="http://alexeypetrenko.com/adminpanel/index.html" target="_blank">Demo</a></p>